The Virginian (TV series): Spin-offs

-In April 1965, an episode of The Virginian called "We've Lost a Train" served as a backdoor pilot for the TV series Laredo.
+In April 1965, an episode of The Virginian titled "We've Lost a Train" served as a backdoor pilot for the TV series Laredo.

 Syndication

 The cable channels of Encore Westerns, MoviePlex, and RetroPlex began airing complete, uncut commercial free episodes of The Virginian starting with a premier marathon in January 2010 and ending in December 2011.
 Seasons one through eight were shown.

 The Inspiration Network cable channel began a three-year agreement to run The Virginian starting with a marathon of episodes on September 22, 2012, to celebrate the 50th anniversary of the show.
 Cozi TV, the NBCUniversal classic television digital specialty network, began airing episodes in 2013.
 The show later returned to Encore Westerns and continues to air every weekday; a marathon of Drury-centric episodes was run shortly after his death in April 2020.

 Home media

 Timeless Media Group (under license from NBCUniversal) has released all seasons of The Virginian on DVD in Region 1.
 All episodes on all releases have been fully restored and digitally remastered in full color and are available in special collectors' edition tin cases.
 They also each include a bonus disk with interviews from the actors.

 Euro Video of Germany released season one, part one, in Germany, on October 14, 2010.
 Season one, part two, was released June 16, 2011.
 The release is presented with original English audio with German subtitles, as well as a German-dubbed soundtrack.

 Acorn Media UK released the first season of The Virginian on DVD in the UK on April 4, 2011.
 The DVD also contains an interview with James Drury.